-- i.
-Caused, attempted to cause, or threatened to cause physical injury to another person or willfully used force or violence upon the person of another, except in self-defense. - ii.
+- Caused, attempted to cause, or threatened to cause physical injury to another person or willfully used force or violence upon the person of another, except in self-defense. - ii.
 Possessed, sold, or otherwise furnished any firearm, knife, explosive, or other dangerous object unless, in the case of possession of any object of this type, the student had obtained written permission to possess the item from a certificated school employee, with the ECHS Principal or Designee's concurrence. - lii.
 Unlawfully possessed, used, sold or otherwise furnished, or was under the influence of, any controlled substance as defined Health and Safety Code 11053-11058, alcoholic beverage, or intoxicant of any kind. - iv.
 Unlawfully offered, arranged, or negotiated to sell any controlled substance as defined in Health and Safety Code 11053-11058, alcoholic beverage or intoxicant of any kind, and then sold, delivered or otherwise furnished to any person another liquid substance or material and represented same as controlled substance, alcoholic beverage or intoxicant. - v.
 Committed or attempted to commit robbery or extortion. - vi.
 Caused or attempted to cause damage to school property or private property. - vii.
 Stole or attempted to steal school property or private property.

 - viii.
 Possessed or used tobacco or any products containing tobacco or nicotine products, including but not limited to cigars, cigarettes, miniature cigars, clove cigarettes, e-cigarettes, vaporizers, smokeless tobacco, snuff, chew packets and betel.
 However, this does not prohibit use or possession by a pupil of his or her own prescription products. - ix.
 Committed an obscene act, used slurs, or engaged in habitual profanity or vulgarity. - x.
 Unlawfully possessed or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia, as defined in Health and Safety Code 11014.5 - xi.
-Disrupted school activities or otherwise willfully defied the valid authority of supervisors, teachers, administrators, other school officials, or other school personnel engaged in the performance of their duties.
-Examples of defying authority include but are not limited to not following school rules such as the dress code policy, detention policy for truancy, and classroom rules for behavior. - xii.
-Knowingly received stolen school property or private property. - xiii.
-Possessed an imitation firearm, i.e., a replica of a firearm that is as substantially similar in physical properties to an existing firearm as to lead a reasonable person to conclude that the replica is a firearm. - xiv.
-Committed or attempted to commit a sexual assault as defined in Penal Code 261, 266c, 286, 288, 288a or 289, or committed a sexual battery as defined Penal Code 243.4. - xv.
-Harassed, threatened, or intimidated a student who is a complaining witness or witness in a school disciplinary proceeding for the purpose of preventing that student from being a witness and/or retaliating against that student for being a witness. - xvi.
-Made terrorist threats against school officials and/or school property - xvii.
-Committed sexual harassment - xviii.
-Caused, attempted to cause, threatened to cause, or participated in an act of hate violence - xix.
-Intentionally harassed, threatened or intimidated a student or group of students to the extent of having the actual and reasonably expected effect of materially disrupting classwork, creating substantial disorder, and invading student rights by creating an intimidating or hostile educational environment, including acts committed via electronic media.
+Knowingly received stolen school property or private property. - xii.
+Possessed an imitation firearm, i.e., a replica of a firearm that is as substantially similar in physical properties to an existing firearm as to lead a reasonable person to conclude that the replica is a firearm. - xiii.
+Committed or attempted to commit a sexual assault as defined in Penal Code 261, 266c, 286, 288, 288a or 289, or committed a sexual battery as defined Penal Code 243.4. - xiv.
+Harassed, threatened, or intimidated a student who is a complaining witness or witness in a school disciplinary proceeding for the purpose of preventing that student from being a witness and/or retaliating against that student for being a witness. - xv.
+Made terrorist threats against school officials and/or school property - xvi.
+Committed sexual harassment - xvii.
+Caused, attempted to cause, threatened to cause, or participated in an act of hate violence - xviii.
+Intentionally harassed, threatened or intimidated a student or group of students to the extent of having the actual and reasonably expected effect of materially disrupting classwork, creating substantial disorder, and invading student rights by creating an intimidating or hostile educational environment, including acts committed via electronic media. - xix.

-xx.
 Trespasses upon school property when school is not in session.